We’re opening our mouths, ears and hearts to improve behavioral health.

 We know depression, substance abuse, anxiety and suicidal thoughts are treatable medical illnesses.
 But they suffer from a treacherous stigma that prevents us from talking about them.
 This is particularly tragic when you consider behavioral illnesses are unique in that they can be treated – even cured — not just by medicine, but by communications.

-Honesty, courage and empathy can be the anecdotes to sadness, anxiety and aloneness.
+Honesty, courage and empathy can be the antidotes to sadness, anxiety and aloneness.

 They also happen to be tenets of excellent communications.
 And so we don’t just have an interest in behavioral health, we have a purpose.
 To apply our talents and expertise to inspire new mindsets, break stigmas and communicate critical, life-saving information.